nicolasinman/mae301-2026spring-slice/phase3/README.md

   04/23/2026 Another example Threads post text here
   ```

-  Step 4: From here, the .txt can be parsed in a separate program and used for analysis and correlation with stock market data.
+  **Step 4:** From here, the .txt can be parsed in a separate program and used for analysis and correlation with stock market data. <u>This text is underlined</u>

-  Future Modifications: Rather than the individual manually entering the names of each individual, a matrix of influential individuals formated in a .txt document (like the one shown in the Phase 3 folder) could be read by the program and outputted to multiple .txt files with the exact same structure as before.
+  **Future Modifications:** Rather than the individual manually entering the names of each individual, a matrix of influential individuals formated in a .txt document (like the one shown in the Phase 3 folder) could be read by the program and outputted to multiple .txt files with the exact same structure as before.